CodingItWrong/outsidein.dev/book/react/index.md

 ### State Management Asynchrony: Redux Thunk

 [Redux Thunk][redux-thunk] is the recommended way to add asynchrony to a Redux data layer for most projects.
-It works directly with JavaScript's built-in Promises, so this makes it a natural fit for most JavaScript developers.
+It works directly with JavaScript's built-in promises, so this makes it a natural fit for most JavaScript developers.

 ### HTTP Client: Axios